Cities: A Gamemaster's Guide to Encounters and Other Rules For Fantasy Games: Reception

-In the August 1987 edition of Dragon (Issue 124), Ken Rolston called the third edition "an essential reference for any GM interested in FRPG medieval villages, towns and cities."

-In Issue 3 of Games International, John Scott gave it 3 1/2 stars out of 5, and stated that "Frankly, my initial interest in the ideas behind this book faded very rapidly.
+In Issue 3 of Games International, John Scott was disappointed, writing, "Frankly, my initial interest in the ideas behind this book faded very rapidly.
 A good referee won't need this material.
-A bad referee will certainly abuse it.
-If you do feel tempted to buy, insist on having a look between the covers for yourself – that should help you to make your own mind up quite quickly."

-Several issues later, John Scott and Paul Mason agreed that the book "consists almost entirely of random encounter tables including all the diverse character types that one would expect to find in a traditional fantasy city, and also the kind of scene player characters observe (fire, public execution, drunks fighting), or the bizarre things which might befall them (chamber pot emptied onto character, finding an item, losing an item)."
+A bad referee will certainly abuse it."
+Scott concluded by giving this a rating of 3 1/2 out of 5, stating, "If you do feel tempted to buy, insist on having a look between the covers for yourself – that should help you to make your own mind up quite quickly."
+Several issues later, Scott and Paul Mason agreed that the book "consists almost entirely of random encounter tables including all the diverse character types that one would expect to find in a traditional fantasy city, and also the kind of scene player characters observe (fire, public execution, drunks fighting), or the bizarre things which might befall them (chamber pot emptied onto character, finding an item, losing an item)."
 Scott and Mason concluded, "If you have only planned a small amount of detail for a city in your world, and you require some random tables to stimulate your ideas in play, then this book might provide you with some assistance.
 However, books of random encounter tables are just books of random encounter tables - don't expect imaginative genius."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "These rapid-fire, but often inconsequential encounters, create the illusion of a metropolitan churn, where player characters are but a handful out of thousands of inhabitants, all with their own agendas.
 A series of rolls opens many avenues for emergent storytelling ...
 The players are walking down the street, and already, they're trapped in the best kind of chaos that keeps compounding the longer they're out."

 In a review of the Chaosium version of Cities in Black Gate, Jeffrey Talanian said "There are some exceptional city supplements out there, and this is one of the finest, in my opinion.
 So many seeds for further shenanigans!
 It's excellent [...]
 I think Chaosium did a great job with this book.
 It's a really useful resource for city play, full of the sort of randomness and unpredictability one would come to expect in an urban fantasy setting."